Posey Field, Alabama: Posey Field Airport

 The Posey Field Airport is located in the community.
 The airport was named after a former Winston County politician.

 Religion

 Two churches are located within the Posey Mills community, Posey Mills Baptist Church and Sunny Home Baptist Church.

 Services

-The Posey Field community is located within Winston County, therefore county garbage pickup is provided.
-The community is served by the Haleyville Fire Department as well as the Pebble Volunteer Fire Department.
+The Posey Field community is located within Winston County.
+Therefore, county garbage pickup is provided.
+The community is served by the Haleyville Fire Department and the Pebble Volunteer Fire Department.

 Some of the community is also in Franklin County, including Posey Mill Baptist Church and adjoining cemetery.